 What is PDFConverter?

-While dubious distribution techniques may be used to promote legitimate products, they are more commonly employed to proliferate untrustworthy software.
-PUAs usually appear legitimate and offer a variety of "useful" and "advantageous" features.
-However, despite how good they may sound - they are seldom operational.
-Fake anti-virus tools are prime examples of this; they require activation (i.e., purchase) to perform the advertised functions, yet following activation - they are nonoperational.
+While dubious distribution techniques may be used to promote legitimate products, they are more commonly employed to proliferate untrusted software.
+PUAs may seem legitimate and offer various "useful" features, however, despite how good they may sound, they are seldom operational.
+Fake anti-virus tools are prime examples of this - they require activation (i.e., purchase) to perform the advertised functions, yet following activation, they are nonoperational.

-PUAs may have harmful functionalities, and these functions can be in different combinations.
-Some of these applications can force-open sale-based, misleading, untrustworthy, compromised, deceptive/scam, and malicious websites.
-Adware-types deliver intrusive advert campaigns.
-The delivered ads diminish the browsing experience and pose a threat to device/user safety.
-Once clicked on, intrusive advertisements redirect to unreliable/malicious sites and may be able to stealthily download/install software.
-Another type of PUA called browser hijacker operates by modifying browser settings and restricting/denying access to them - in order to promote fake search engines.
-The promoted web searchers rarely can provide search results, so they redirect to Google, Bing, Yahoo, and other genuine ones.
+Other PUAs called browser hijacker operate by modifying browser settings and restricting/denying access to them in order to promote fake search engines.
+The promoted web searchers rarely can provide search results, and so they redirect to Google, Bing, Yahoo, and other genuine sites.

 |Name||PDFConverter potentially unwanted application|

 |Threat Type||PUP (potentially unwanted program), PUA (potentially unwanted application)|